Food science is the application of science and engineering to the production, processing, distribution, preparation, and evaluation of food.

 - Outreach.
 Each semester, club members participate in outreach activities (WI Science Festival, Science Expeditions, local school activities, etc.) that promote food science to grade school and high school students.
-Activities such as Peeps Jousting, gummy bear production, chocolate rheology, flavor and sensory science, and many others, help demonstrate various science principles and generate interest in science among younger students.
+Outreach activities, such as cheese making, Peeps Jousting, gummy bear production, chocolate rheology, flavor and sensory science, and many others, help demonstrate various science principles and generate interest in science among younger students.

 - Food and Health Initiative.
 Are you interested in developing healthy food alternatives?
 This program is for you then.
 Hear from a variety of experts on various topics of interest, including gluten-free pasta, sugar and health, GMO foods, and many others.

 - Food Systems Initiative.
 Food science focuses on converting raw materials into edible food products.
 But there is so much more to the broader food landscape.
 This initiative focuses on the wider scope of food systems, investigating how food scientists can interact with food production and social issues related to food.